gpsites/ecosmos.com/articles/god-faith-supernatural.md

 *Notes*

--   *This lecture was originally delivered at The Objectivist Center's annual conference in 2003.
+-   *This lecture was originally delivered at the 2003 annual conference of The Atlas Society, at that time named The Objectivist Center, and originally named The Institute for Objectivist Studies.
-    Since then my opinion of TOC has plummeted dramatically, so please don't take this as a blanket endorsement of the organization.*
+    Since then, my opinion of the organization has diminished.*

 1.  *Letters of Ayn Rand*, Michael Berliner, ed.
 (1995)
 2. "The Objectivist", 9/71